kubecost/docs/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md

 Anomaly Detection is currently in beta.
 Please read the documentation carefully.
 {% endhint %}

 Anomaly Detection is a governance tool which detects when cloud services significantly deviate from their projected spend.
-Kubecost predicts future spend using its forecasting feature.
+This feature, as well as [Forecasting](anomaly-detection.md#forecasting), are powered by the Anomaly Detection Container, which is enabled in Kubecost by default.
+Kubecost samples spend data from the last seven days to determine of a service's spend has become anomalous.

 ![Anomaly detection](/images/anomalydetection.png)